Montana Residents Ask Supreme Court To Allow Cleanup Beyond Superfund Requirements

 "If somebody dumps something on your property, a.) it's a nuisance, b.) it devalues your property, and c.) it's not your responsibility to pick up their mess," Hoolahan says.

-Residents say that 250 parts per million standard is too high.
+Residents say the 250 parts per million standard is too high.
 They want the soil here returned to its natural state, before mining began.
-That measures about 15 parts per million, and would cost Arco more than $50 million to achieve.
+That measures about 15 parts per million and would cost Arco more than $50 million to achieve.

 "In Montana we have a constitutional right to a clean and healthy environment," Hoolahan says.

 Frank and Vickie Cooney, also parties to the lawsuit, live across town from Hoolahan.
-Their yard was cleaned up too.
+Their yard was cleaned up, too.

 "I noticed some strange things started happening because, well I got cancer in 2014 the first time, was prostate cancer, then a year later I come down with a brain tumor," Frank Cooney says.
 "And then earlier this year I come down with a very rare bone cancer."